cltl/wsd-dynamic-sense-vector/diary-minh.md

 Apparently, unoptimized batches and sampled softmax don't go well together.
 To do sampled softmax, we need to create a copy of sentences with subvocab indices, i.e. we'll need double the amount of RAM.
-I changed the program so that it optimize batches before applying sampled softmax.
+Optimizing batches before applying sampled softmax doesn't work either because
+(big #sentence) * (big vocabulary) = OOM.
+So I will only report the effect of applying both of them together.

 Same-length experiment: